MIND-NYSPI/xnat-cs-tutorial/tutorial_part3.md

 ### A Process That Takes a File as Input

 The next step in writing commands is learning to take more kinds of input and generate more kinds of output.
-To this end, we're first going to run bet, the [FSL brain extraction](https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/BET/UserGuide) routine on our newly generated NIFTI file.
+To this end, we're first going to run bet, the [FSL brain extraction](https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/BET/UserGuide) routine, on our newly generated NIFTI file.
 One of the things that makes dcm2niix a little more straightforward than bet is that with dcm2niix our input is a directory, and we don't have to think about how we would refer to files within that directory.
 We have a single derived input, the resource, we mount that directly, and Bob's your uncle.
 The only thing dcm2niix needs for output is also a directory.

 For bet, on the other hand, the basic syntax is